Removing Data from the Cache

 Stale Cache Cleaning

-Stale cache refers to data that is present on a worker but no longer "belongs" there according to the cluster's consistent hash ring.
+Stale data refers to file content cached on a worker that no longer "belongs" to that worker according to the cluster's consistent hash ring.
 This can happen in several situations:

-Cluster Resizing: When you add or remove workers, the ownership of files can change.
+• Cluster Resizing: When you add or remove workers, the ownership of files changes.
 Data previously owned by one worker may now belong to another.

-Replica Reduction: If you reduce a file's replication factor (e.g., from 3 to 2), one worker will be left with a now-redundant copy.
+• Replica Reduction: If you reduce a file's replication factor (e.g., from 3 to 2), a worker might retain a copy that is no longer needed.

-Temporary Worker Unavailability: If a worker goes offline and its duties are temporarily taken over by others, those other workers may hold stale data after the original worker rejoins the cluster.
+• Temporary Worker Unavailability: If a worker goes offline and its workload is temporarily reassigned to other workers, those workers may retain cached data they no longer own after the original worker returns.

-This stale data consumes valuable cache space without providing any benefit, as it will not be served to clients.
+This stale data consumes cache space without being useful, as it will not be served to clients.

 How It Works

-The stale cache cleaning operation instructs each worker to scan its local storage, verify ownership of every file against the current hash ring, and delete any data that it no longer owns.
+The stale data cleaning operation instructs each worker to scan its local storage, verify the ownership of every block against the current hash ring, and delete any data it no longer owns.

 Usage

-This feature is currently available via the REST API.
-To trigger a stale cache cleaning job across all workers, please refer to the REST API guide for endpoint details and examples.
+This operation is available via the REST API.
+To trigger a stale cache cleaning job across all workers:

 This submits an asynchronous job to each worker.
-You can monitor the progress by checking the worker logs or by observing the alluxio_cleared_stale_cached_data
+You can monitor the progress by checking worker logs or the alluxio_cleared_stale_cached_data Prometheus metric.
+For more details, refer to the REST API documentation.

 Last updated